-6 Conclusion and Future Work
+5 Conclusion and Future Work

-In this paper we used the SEMAP framework for combined spatial and semantic reasoning about machine-environment and machine-machine relations in an agricultural domain.
+In this article, we used the SEMAP framework for combined spatial and semantic reasoning about machine-environment and machine-machine in an agricultural domain.
 To create a semantic model of agricultural environments and machines, we extended an ontological model from the logistics domain resulting in the agricultural core ontology AgriCo.
 Based on this semantic model, we instantiated a data set that combined factual knowledge with spatial data in our framework.
 Using recorded telemetry data, we moved and articulated several agricultural machines to replay a forage maize harvesting campaign.
-We used SEMAP's spatial operators for quantitative spatial analysis to classify containment relations between fields and machines.
-Using rule-based reasoning over the identified relations, we were able to detect process states relevant to analyze the harvesting process, namely that a transport vehicle is ready for overloading due to its position relative to the harvester.
+We used SEMAP's spatial operators for quantitative spatial analysis to classify topological relations between fields and machines.
+We also used an ontological model of logistical and agricultural processes and rule-based reasoning over the changing relations, to detect process states and events relevant to the harvesting process.
+We exemplified this process by showing how to infer that a transport vehicle is ready for overloading due to its position relative to the harvester.

-Our approach demonstrated that the use of semantic mapping technology in agriculture is beneficial, as we were able to extract valuable information about the agricultural process out of the geo-referenced stream of telemetry data.
+Our approach demonstrates that the use of semantic mapping technology in agriculture is beneficial, as we were able to extract valuable information about the agricultural process out of the geo-referenced stream of telemetry data.
 The derived knowledge about machine-machine and machine-environment relations is validated in the geometric state of the environment and also available as machine-readable facts that adhere to a formal ontological model, which opens up possibilities for the further development of decision support systems.

 To further improve SEMAP's spatio-semantic querying, temporal information must be included, too.
 Currently, the data model is updated continuously to represent the environment's current state, but provides neither a history of past states, nor methods to query about temporal change.
-This denies the possibility to detect events by querying the temporal sequence of certain relations and states.
-Adding a temporal information layer to SEMAP will be a necessary next step to realize temporal analysis.
-For this, stream reasoning approaches like the Continuous SPARQL framework (CSPARQL) [17] could be used.
+This denies the possibility to detect events by querying the temporal sequence of certain relations and states directly.
+For this, we relied on additional processing modules coupled with SEMAP to detect events.
+Adding a temporal information layer to SEMAP will be a necessary next step to realize proper temporal analysis and event generation.
+For this, stream reasoning approaches like the Continuous SPARQL framework (CSPARQL) [2] could be used.